RudolfVonKrugstein/haste-ffi-parser/README.md

 In addition to creating the javascript function, you can also

 * Converts functions and IO monads to callbacks
 * Define conversion function for types haste handles different than javascipt.
+This also works for type classes.

 To define a conversion function, create a file and write a list of 3-tuples of strings with